mikaelsundell/flipbook/README.md

 Introduction
 ------------

-This project is a purely experimental exploration of Qt's accelerated 3D API and its shader abstraction layer, applied to QuickTime video readering.
-It serves as a sandbox for testing concepts, experimenting with real-time rendering and integration of QuickTime with Qt frameworks.
+This project is a purely experimental exploration of Qt's accelerated 3D API and its shader abstraction layer, applied to QuickTime video playback and macOS Mach timing APIs.
+It serves as a sandbox for testing concepts, including real-time rendering, integration of QuickTime with Qt frameworks, and precise time synchronization using macOS Mach timers and SMPTE timecode generation.

 References
 -------------